sarah17moore/stock-analysis/README.md

 ---

 # Results
-using images and examples of code, compare the stock performance between 2018 and 2018 as well as the execution times of the original script and the refactored script

 The original code to complete this analysis did not fully utilize variable assignment.
 This is a screenshot of the original code showing that full equations were typed out in several steps:
 ![2018 - old, slower code example](/Resources/2018_old_code_screenshot.png)